 OTTAWA, March 3 (Reuters) - Canada said on Monday it will start including sterling-denominated assets in its foreign currency reserves to improve liquidity and better prepare the country against potential shocks.

-The country's official reserves currently include U.S.
+The country's official reserves currently include U.S. dollars, yen and euros.

 The foreign reserves exist to help protect the value of the Canadian dollar and provide the government with foreign currency liquidity.

 Canada's international reserves totaled $72.778 billion in January, of which $40.41 billion was in U.S. dollars.